mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 information on Marcus to a Zhodani spy.
 This resulted in the Zhodani agent activating a sleeper unit, which is now tailing Joyce.
-When Joyce boarded the Amaranthine Haven, the unit shadowed her in a well- equipped Type-RQ Subsidised Merchant (Pirates of Drinax: Ships of the Reach, page 18), the Hopeful Wanderer.
+When Joyce boarded the Amaranthine Haven, the unit shadowed her in a well- equipped Type-RQ Subsidized Merchant (Pirates of Drinax: Ships of the Reach, page 18), the Hopeful Wanderer.
 The Hopeful Wanderer used their advanced sensors to analyse their quarry’s jump flash and followed the Amaranthine Haven to Grant.